usmansbk/blog-draft/markdowns/observer-pattern.md

 registerObserver(displayTodos);
 ```

-Despite registering as an observer, nothing is being displayed on the screen.
+Despite registering as an observer, nothing is being displayed.
 That's because our `todos` array hasn't notified the observers.
-We create a `notifyObservers` function that will loop through our `observers` array and call each `observer` function.
+We create a `notifyObservers` function that will loop through our `observers` array and call each `observer` function to know an update has happended.

 ```js
 function notifyObservers() {